Condition Analysis

 3

-- If you do visit, check the ground at the base of the buttresses — if the soil or turf is damp, the rock is almost certainly still wet internally and you should not climb.
+- Check the ground at the base of the buttresses before climbing — if the soil or sand is damp, the rock is still wet internally regardless of surface appearance.

 Do Not Climb